mikeoliphant/neural-amp-modeler-lv2/README.md

 There is no user interface.
 Setting the model to use requires that your LV2 host supports atom:Path parameters.
 Reaper does not.
 Carla and Ardour do.

-To get the intended behavior, you must run your audio host at the same sample rate the model was trained at (usually 48kHz) - no resampling is done by the plugin.
+To get the intended behavior, **you must run your audio host at the same sample rate the model was trained at** (usually 48kHz) - no resampling is done by the plugin.

+For amp-only models (the most typical), you will need to run an impulse reponse after this plugin to model the cabinet.

 ### Compiling